-She grew up cooking alongside her mother, Cathy, in the commercial kitchens of the camps and retreat centers her father, Jim, managed and went on to cook in various food service venues including a deli, a bistro, and a corporate chain restaurant that shall remain unnamed.
-She credits her mother, Cathy, with igniting her passion for adventuring with her food.
-Her all time favorite meal is her Mom’s lumpia.
-One of her first forays into experimental cuisine came at the expense of her parents’ stomachs.
-She reasoned that if orange and chocolate taste wonderful together- which they do!- that it would be a gourmet snack for her parents if she served them Cocoa Krispies in Orange Juice.
-Thankfully, her skills have since improved.
+I grew up cooking alongside my mother, Cathy, in the commercial kitchens of the camps and retreat centers my father, Jim, managed and went on to cook in various food service venues including a deli, a bistro, and a corporate chain restaurant that shall remain unnamed.
+I credit my mother, Cathy, with igniting my passion for adventuring with my food.
+My all time favorite meal is Mom’s lumpia.
+One of my first forays into experimental cuisine came at the expense of my parents’ stomachs.
+I reasoned that if orange and chocolate taste wonderful together- which they do!- that it would be a gourmet snack for mom and dad if I served them Cocoa Krispies in Orange Juice.
+Thankfully, my skills have since improved.

-In addition to her monthly Record-Eagle column, you may have seen Rebecca featured on The Pioneer Woman’s Tasty Kitchen (where she is also a regular contributor), teaching mozzarella making at The Pioneer Woman’s ranch, at Tipnut.com (here, here or here), on Tastespotting, Foodgawker, and in the Better Homes and Gardens 2013 special Canning edition.
+You may have seen me featured on The Pioneer Woman’s Tasty Kitchen (where she is also a regular contributor), teaching mozzarella making at The Pioneer Woman’s ranch, at Tipnut.com (here, here or here), on Tastespotting, Foodgawker, and in the Better Homes and Gardens 2013 special Canning edition, among other places.

-Rebecca is available for recipe development projects, private and group cooking classes in the Southern Tier of New York.
-Her classes include home cheesemaking, bread baking, meal planning, food preservation, decadent desserts and fast family meals, among others.
-For class inquiries, you can contact her at:
+I am available for corporate recipe development projects, private and group cooking classes in the Southern Tier of New York.

-Rebecca was sometimes joined by her beloved and fabulous culinary genius of a stepmother, Valerie.
-Together they were a step-daughter/step-mother team with a shared obsession for all things food-related.
-One was born a New York State Resident and lived in the glorious U.P. and the other was born a Yooper and living in the lovely Southern Tier of New York.
+I was sometimes joined by my beloved and fabulous culinary genius of a stepmother, Valerie.
+Together we were a step-daughter/step-mother team with a shared obsession for all things food-related.
+Val was born a New York State Resident and lived in the glorious U.P. and I was born a Yooper and live in the lovely Southern Tier of New York.

-This bio was written by Valerie before her passing and Rebecca leaves it here out of love and in memoriam:
+This bio was written by Valerie before her passing and I leave it here out of love and in memoriam: